rixx/speedslides/slides.md

 A huge foundation of speedrunning are the labbers.
 Labbers, in their laboratories, figure out new time saves, glitches, tricks.

-On one end of the spectrum they may improve an existing trick to be easier more accessible, whereas at the other end of the spectrum they will sit down with RAM inspectors and build exploits that are closer to programming than gameplay.
-For those tricks, runners will kill an enemy at a specific position and then die at another position, making sure those coordinates are written to RAM and later called on as actual programming instructions.
+On one end of the spectrum they may improve an existing trick to be easier more accessible, whereas at the other end of the spectrum they will sit down with memory inspectors and build exploits that are closer to programming than gameplay.
+For those tricks, runners will kill an enemy at a specific position and then die at another position, making sure those coordinates are written to specific memory addresses and later called on as actual programming instructions.

 -->